 While there is always a chance to have digestive problems when you travel anywhere abroad there are some precautions you should take.
-Drinking bottled water, not having ice in your beverages and taking the required immunizations will help to keep you healthy.
+Drinking bottled water, not having ice in your beverages and taking the required immunizations will help keep you healthy.
 Food at the lodges is safe to eat.
-When in Nairobi be mindful of items that may have been washed in water and fruits that don’t have to be peeled.
+Food at the major restaurants in Nairobi, Arusha and all the lodges clean the food with purified water.

 5. What happens if I get sick?

-Immodium or such over the counter medicine should be brought for minor cases of diarrhea.
+Imodium or such over the counter medicine should be brought for minor cases of diarrhea.
 Cold, allergy, headache and regular medications should also be carried with you.
+Buddy up and share.

-In the event of serious illness or accident, the lodges are staffed with medical personnel.
-Their fees are quite small – $5 to $10 for a visit.
-Prescription fees are also quite small – $5 to $10.
+In the event of any level of illness or accident, the lodges are staffed with medical personnel.
+Their fees and prescription fees are quite small – $5 to $10 – for a visit.

 * We recommend bringing copies of prescriptions in case you need a refill or lose your medication during the safari.